Fricson George

-Fricson Vinicio George Tenorio (born 16 September 1974) is a retired Ecuadorian football defender.
+Fricson Vinicio George Tenorio (born 16 September 1974) is a retired Ecuadorian football defender and politician.
+In the 2025 Ecuadorian general election, he was elected to represent district 4 of Guayas Province in the National Assembly.

 Club career

 George played for a number of Ecuadorian teams including Filanbanco, Delfin and Barcelona SC.
 He also played for Brazilian giants Santos.

 International career

 He made his debut for the national team in 1999.